Bridging Mechanistic Interpretability and Prompt Engineering with Gradient Ascent for Interpretable Persona Control: Experiments

-\paragraph{Baselines.} We compare against three baselines: (1) \textit{Zero-Shot}, with no intervention; (2) \textit{Standard Prompt}, consisting of manually written instructions (e.g., ``Answer honestly''); (3) \textit{Dense Steering Vector}, which directly injects a representation-difference steering vector into the residual stream.
+\paragraph{Baselines.} We compare against five baselines: (1) \textit{Zero-Shot}, with no intervention; (2) \textit{Standard Prompt}, consisting of manually written instructions (e.g., ``Answer honestly''); (3) \textit{Dense Steering Vector}, which directly injects a representation-difference steering vector into the residual stream; (4) \textit{Greedy Coordinate Gradient (GCG)}, which optimizes directly on the output logits to discover prompts; (5) \textit{ProTeGi}, which utilizes LLMs to generate natural language "gradients" to optimize prompts with bandits and beam search.

+\paragraph{Implementation Details.} We target intervention at the middle-to-late layers (Layer 25 for Llama 3.1 8B and Qwen 2.5 7B, Layer 20 for Gemma 3 4B).
+Empirical analysis indicated that early-layer representations lack the high-level semantic abstraction necessary to isolate complex behavioral traits, rendering steering ineffective, while final-layer interventions often failed to override the model's accumulated logit bias.

-\paragraph{Implementation Details.} Evolutionary Prompt Optimization (EPO) hyperparameters were selected based on preliminary sweeps to balance optimization stability and computational cost.
+Evolutionary Prompt Optimization (EPO) hyperparameters were selected based on preliminary sweeps to balance optimization stability and computational cost.
 We use a population size of $M=100$, prompt length $n=8$, and $T=1000$ iterations in all reported experiments.
+Crucially, we employ \textit{context-aware optimization}: rather than optimizing prompts in isolation, at each evolutionary step, candidate prompts are appended to a dynamic batch of task-specific training questions.
+The loss is calculated based on the model's internal state after processing the combined sequence, ensuring the discovered prompt acts as a generalized steering trigger robust to varying input contexts.

 For SAEGA, steering vectors are constructed from the top-$K$ SAE latents most strongly correlated with the target concept, as measured by activation differences between concept-positive and concept-negative examples.
 We evaluate multiple values of $K$, corresponding to different fractions of the SAE’s natural sparsity level ($L_0 \approx 50$), and report results using $K=20$, which consistently yielded strong performance.
 All results are evaluated on held-out validation splits.

+\paragraph{Evaluation Protocol.} All tasks are evaluated using conditional log-probability comparison.
+Given a question $q$ and steering prompt $p$, we compute:

+for each candidate answer $a$.
+The model prediction is the answer with higher log-probability.
+Metrics report the fraction of examples where the model prefers the undesirable option (sycophantic, hallucinated, or myopic).
+Lower values indicate improved persona control.